CedenoHernandez/GitHub-Battle/README.md

 # Github Battle
 ---
 An app made with React that allows users to view popular repos from Github and compare stats.
 Completed as part of Tyler McGinnis' web course on React.
+Note: code completed by following along with instructional videos at www.tylermcginnis.com
 ## Installation:
 ---
 * Download the repository: